johnvanderton/flysh/README.md

 ### Complex example

 This section will attempt to demonstrate the ability to manage different structures in the same **HTML** document.
-The goal is to retrieve elements from various **DOM** structures.
 The next example shows the case when the data, logically nested, cannot be retrieved from a single treatment.
 It becomes necessary to instanciate several **SPC** type classes thanks to the `addSPC()` method.

 ```html
     <table id="list_items_id" style="width:100%; text-align: left">